 TGbe editor: Modify the definition of NSTR link pair in 3.2 (Definitions specific to IEEE 802.11) as follows:

-nonsimultaneous transmit and receive (NSTR) link pair: [NSTR link pair] A pair of links corresponding to stations (STAs) affiliated with a multi-link device (MLD) for which the receiver requirements specified in Clause 36 (Extremely high throughput (EHT) PHY specification) are not met on one of the links when a STA affiliated with the MLD is transmitting on the other link.
-Each link of such a pair is a member of an NSTR link pair.
+nonsimultaneous transmit and receive (NSTR) link pair: [NSTR link pair] A pair of links corresponding to stations (STAs) affiliated with a multi-link device (MLD) for which the receiver requirements specified in subclause 36.3.21 (Receiver specification) are not met on one of the links when a STA affiliated with the MLD is transmitting on the other link. (#19476)

 NOTE—If an MLD supports transmission on link 1 concurrently with reception on link 2, but cannot support transmission on link 2 concurrently with reception on link 1, this pair of links is NSTR for that MLD.